-About half of all eye injuries occur in or around the home, most often during improvement projects (44 percent).
-The good news is that nearly all eye injuries can be prevented by using protective eyewear, so every household needs to have at least one pair of certified safety glasses on hand.
+Did you know about half of all eye injuries happen in or around the home, most often during improvement projects?
+The good news: nearly all eye injuries can be prevented by using protective eyewear.
+Every household should keep at least one pair of certified safety glasses on hand.

 - Make sure that rugs and shower/bath/tub mats are slip-proof.

-- Secure railings so that they are not loose.
+- Secure stair railings so that they are not loose.

 - Cushion sharp corners and edges of furnishings and home fixtures.

-Some research suggests that light-sensitive cells in the eye are important to our ability to regulate our wake-sleep cycles.
-This becomes more crucial as we age, when more people have problems with insomnia.
-While it’s important that we protect our eyes from over-exposure to UV light, our eyes also need exposure to some natural light every day to help maintain normal sleep-wake cycles.
+Research suggests that light-sensitive cells in the eye are important for regulating our wake-sleep cycles.
+This becomes even more important as we age, when more people have problems with insomnia.
+While it’s important to protect our eyes from over-exposure to UV light, our eyes do need exposure to some natural light every day to help maintain normal sleep-wake cycles.